 I came across this clip of David Silverman, president of American Atheists, analyzing The Tree of Life while I was looking for clips from Malick’s film.
 Silverman thought it was a good movie, but for him, it ultimately highlighted “the negative impact that religion has on grief.”
-In his view, the film’s message is “It doesn’t matter how much crap you get, keep your faith and you’ll get to heaven.”
+In his view, the film’s message is this: “It doesn’t matter how much crap you get, keep your faith and you’ll get to heaven.”

 His reading is understandable, though I have a subtle disagreement with it.
 Yes, the film certainly dwells on faith and the characters’ struggle to maintain it in light of various tragedies.
 However, I don’t think that the final “heavenly” scenes show us the result of the characters steadfastly maintaining their faith, come what may.
 Rather, those scenes represent the beginning of the healing of a particular character’s crippled faith by giving him a vision (if you will) that death is not necessarily the end, that there exists the possibility of a reunion with his loved ones.